pabloguineab/AzureOpenAI-Langchain/README.md

    pip install -r requirements.txt
    ```

 3. Additionally, you need to obtain an OpenAI API key and add it to the `.env` file.
+A sample `.env` is provided.
+Change the ending to have it work

 ## Usage

-To use the application, execute the `main.py` file using the Streamlit CLI.
+To use the application, execute the `Talk_with_CSV.py` file using the Streamlit CLI.
 Make sure you have Streamlit installed before running the application.
 Run the following command in your terminal:

 ```
 streamlit run main.py